Where Everything Fights Everything

 Pilot training demands years and $100,000+.
 Procrastination arrives fully formed at birth, requiring zero investment whilst achieving universal human proficiency.

-Societal contribution pilot Wins
+Societal contribution Pilot Wins · 60%

-Procrastination Pilot
+Pilot Procrastination

 Procrastination